Concentration of posterior probabilities and normalized L0 criteria: Model-specific rates for regression

-We assume (C1)-(C2) and two further technical conditions (D1)-(D2).
+Proposition \ref{PROP:NORMALPRIOR} assumes two further technical conditions D1-D2, beyond those in Proposition \ref{PROP:ZELLNER_PHIUNKNOWN}.
 Both can be relaxed, but they simplify exposition.
-Under (D1) the interpretation of $\tau$ is comparable to that in Zellner's prior.
-(D2) is used to ensure that the Bayesian-flavoured F-statistic $\tilde{F}_{mt}$ is close to the classical $F_{mt}$, and is a mild requirement since typically $\tau \succeq n \succeq \lambda_{t0}$.
+D1 allows interpreting $\tau$ as driving the prior variance in a similar fashion than for Zellner's prior.
+D2 ensures that the Bayesian-flavoured F-statistic $\tilde{F}_{mt}$ is close to the classical $F_{mt}$, and is a mild requirement since typically $\tau n \succeq n \succeq \lambda_{t0}$.

-\begin{enumerate}[leftmargin=*,label=(D\arabic*)] \item For some constant $c_{mt}>0$, $\prod_{j=1}^{p_m} (\tau \rho_{mj}+1)^{\frac{1}{2}}/ \prod_{j=1}^{p_t} (\tau \rho_{tj}+1)^{\frac{1}{2}} \asymp (c_{mt}\tau)^{(p_m-p_t)/2}$.
+\begin{enumerate}[leftmargin=*,label=(D\arabic*)] \item For some constant $c_{mt}>0$, $\prod_{j=1}^{p_m} (\tau n \rho_{mj}+1)^{\frac{1}{2}}/ \prod_{j=1}^{p_t} (\tau n \rho_{tj}+1)^{\frac{1}{2}} \asymp (c_{mt}\tau n)^{(p_m-p_t)/2}$.